 BTU in air conditioners is simple a metric of how much cooling effect that particular AC unit can produce.

 We want an air conditioner that has just the right amount of cooling effect.
-That’s why by knowing the square footage of the area we want to cool down, we can calculate how many BTU should our air conditioner have.
+That’s why by knowing the square footage of the area we want to cool down, we can calculate how many BTUs should our air conditioner have.